tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

     - up the `cageCount`, which determines when the level is over
   - also check out `loadLevel`, where `levelGoal`, `levelTarget`, `vectorChangeProb` and `levelTimeLimit` are going to be defined with unique values for every level of the game

 2. To test this, reload the page, and test the main game screen by clicking all of the sprites.
-You should earn one point for each "cage", and -1 point for each non-cage.
+You should earn one point for each "cage", and -1 point for each not-cage.
 Giving you a final score of -2.

 ## II.
 Playing Sound

-- In the completed version of the game we have 1 sound playing for clicking a "cage", and another playing when clicking a non-cage.
+- In the completed version of the game we have 1 sound playing for clicking a "cage", and another playing when clicking a not-cage.
 Let's get this working

 1. To play sound, we are going to use the Howler JS library - you can read about it here: https://howlerjs.com